COGS108/Overview/COGS108-Syllabus.md

 ## Option 2: Individual Final Project

-Option 2 will be completed individualy and has been designed to mimic the data science interview process.
+Option 2 will be completed individually and has been designed to mimic the data science interview process.
 During data science interviews, applicants are often given a dataset, a question, and tasks and sent home to complete the task.
 This is what students who choose Option 2 will be asked to do.
 Monday night of Finals week, students will be given a dataset, a question, and tasks to complete individually.
 Students will have 48 hours to carry out the data science project on their own.
 For all aspects of this project, students will have full access to course materials, their own brains and information on the Internet but are not allowed to discuss their approach or analysis with any other humans (this includes, but is not limited to: family members, members of the class, friends, or people online).

 ### Choosing this option

 Students who choose Option 2 will have to specify this choice via Google Form by the Friday of week 3 (see Course Outline).
-One form will be submitted per indidividual.
+One form will be submitted per individual.

 ### Project Proposal